 Introduces students to assistive technology (AT) devices that support mobility, posture, seating, computer usage, and environmental control, as well as environmental modifications – all of which may enhance occupational performance in home, school, work and community environments.
 Students will learn strategies for assessment, training, and implementation of these interventions, enabling them to consider the relevance of AT for a variety of populations and treatment settings.

-Provide students with knowledge of medical disorders commonly encountered by occupational therapists and to provide an understanding of the management of these disorders.
+Provide students with knowledge of medical disorders commonly encountered by rehabilitation professionals and to provide an understanding of the management of these disorders.
 Emphasis is placed on the pathology, etiology, symptomatology, prognosis, and contraindications of cardiovascular, pulmonary, neurological, endocrine, immunologic and other selected medical conditions across the lifespan.
 The ways in which these diseases and disabilities can affect the development, functioning, and occupation of individuals within their various contexts will be reviewed and examined.
 Implications for occupational therapy interventions and precautions for practice will be addressed.

-Provides students with knowledge of medical disorders commonly encountered by occupational therapists and to provide an understanding of the management of these disorders.
+Provides students with knowledge of medical disorders commonly encountered by rehabilitation professionals and to provide an understanding of the management of these disorders.
 Emphasis is placed on the pathology, etiology, symptomatology, prognosis, and contraindications of musculoskeletal, sensory (vision and hearing), developmental, sensory processing, and other selected medical conditions across the lifespan.
 The ways in which these diseases and disabilities can affect the development, functioning, and occupation of individuals within their various contexts will be reviewed and examined.
 Implications for occupational therapy interventions and precautions for practice will be addressed.

 Introduces students to the process of occupational therapy intervention from initial interview through screening, evaluation, goal writing, intervention planning, and discharge planning as students are exposed to the clinical reasoning used by therapists when making decisions about intervention.
 Students will also gain skills in administering, scoring, and interpreting standardized assessments, writing goals and objectives, and documenting intervention.
 The role of the OT and OTA in assessment and intervention will also be discussed.